 - Ask your new super fund to consolidate the funds for you.

-Changing super funds may affect your financial future.
-You may want to consider seeking professional financial advice.
+Changing super funds may affect your financial future so you may want to consider seeking professional financial advice before doing anything and weigh up the pros and cons very carefully.

-Consolidating super funds is beneficial for many people but isn’t right for everyone (we explain some of the reasons why here), so the pros and cons should be carefully weighed up.
-When seeking the right fund for you there are many factors to consider, such as the fees charged, whether the insurance offering is suitable for you and the education and advice available.
 Past performance is an important consideration because it gives an indication of what a fund has been capable of delivering in the past through varied market conditions.
-However, investments can go up and down, so past performance is not necessarily indicative of future performance.
+But investments can go up and down, so past performance is not necessarily indicative of future performance.

-Here are some articles which may provide information that could help you when considering swapping your super:
+Here are some articles that may provide information to help you when considering swapping your super:

 Knowledge centre: Go to Canstar’s superannuation hub page for more